The export declaration

 The ATLAS procedure

 The term atlas is found, for example, in cartography.
-However, in logistics and customs procedures or export declarations, the term stands for an Automated Tariff and Local Customs Clearance System.
+However, in logistics and customs procedures or export declarations, the term stands for “Automatisiertes Tarif- und Lokales Zoll-Abwicklungs-System” (automated tariff and local customs clearance system).
 In short, ATLAS is a customs software for the automation of customs clearance.
 For example, the software replaces a document such as the export declaration with electronic messages.
 This allows the data to be transferred to other EU member states.
 Communication within the EU is thus largely electronic.

 Frequently asked questions

-I can't find what I'm looking for.
+I cannot find what I am looking for.
 Who can I contact?

-If you have any unanswered questions, you can reach us via the live chat (bottom right), by WhatsApp, by mail or by phone.
+If you have any unanswered questions, you can reach us via Live Chat (bottom right), Mail, WhatsApp or by phone.